eerimoq/drmario/README.rst

 2. Tournament match streamed with OBS.

-   Option 1: Players streams without Dr. Mario filter.
-The restreamer
-             creates a two player tournament scene and adds the Dr. Mario filter on the scene (a group).
+   Players streams without Dr. Mario filter.
+The restreamer creates a two player tournament scene in OBS and adds the Dr. Mario filter on the scene (a group).

-   Option 2: Players do not stream the game, but only sends JSON
-             documents describing the game to the "restreamer".

 Statistics to show
 ------------------